-For the eight rounds of NHA 2019-20, the results of the census of big hospitals and survey of the rest of health care providers for FY 2009-10 have been extrapolated forward in order to arrive at the respective estimates for the year 2019-20.
-In its 8th round, the big advantage of including data of the private health care providers is to authenticate or reconcile information based on demand-side data with that derived from supply-side data (private providers).
+For the 9th rounds of NHA 2021-22, the results of the census of big hospitals and survey of the rest of health care providers for FY 2009-10 have been extrapolated forward in order to arrive at the respective estimates for the year 2021-22.
+In its 9th round, the big advantage of including data of the private health care providers is to authenticate or reconcile information based on demand-side data derived from supply-side data (private providers).

-Despite of its name "National" Health Accounts, NHA also provides figures for the four provinces Punjab, Sindh, Khyber-Pakhtunkhwa and Baluchistan.
+Despite of its name "National" Health Accounts, NHA also provides figures of the four provinces Punjab, Sindh, Khyber Pakhtunkhwa (KP) and Baluchistan.
 It is not fully comprehensive as the total health expenditures for the provinces do not sum up to the national total.
-For empirical reasons only Rs.1,338 billion of Pakistan's total current health expenditures could be allocated to the provinces ("regionalized").
-Overall, the results of the respective provinces in Chapter 3 of this report show that the shares of financing agents of the health expenditures are relatively heterogeneous between different provinces.
+For empirical reasons only Rs.
+1,724 billion of Pakistan's total current health expenditures could be allocated to the provinces ("regionalized").
+Overall, the results of the respective provinces in Chapter 3 of this report shows the shares of financing agents of the health expenditures which are relatively heterogeneous among the provinces.

-NHA Pakistan estimates for the year 2019-20 are based on the concepts, accounting framework and guidelines of WHO.
+NHA Pakistan estimates for the year 2021-22 are based on the concepts, accounting framework and guidelines of WHO.
 The compiled accounts are also internationally comparable, as NHA Pakistan has adopted the International Classification of Health Accounts (ICHA) of WHO.
 The annexure provides abbreviated versions.